daniel-sebastian-buhaianu/learning-php-first-rumble-api/README.md

 ## Description

-Provide a more detailed overview of your project, explaining its purpose and any relevant background information.

 Since I couldn't find a Rumble API to retrieve information about a particular Rumble Channel, I decided to build one.

 This simple Rumble API allows you to get useful data of a particular Rumble Channel, such a channel id, number of pages, useful information about all videos uploaded by that channel, and more!